JLSecOps/JLcyberfortress/scripts/README.md

 ## Overview
 This repository includes scripts I have developed for automating security tasks.
 These scripts streamline processes like access control management, log analysis, and vulnerability scanning.

+## Tools and Techniques
+- **Python**: For writing automation scripts.
+- **Bash**: For command-line log parsing and scripting.
+- **SQL**: For detecting injection vulnerabilities in database queries.

+## Outcomes
+- Automated log analysis to detect failed login attempts.
+- Developed scripts to identify and prevent SQL injection vulnerabilities.
+- Reduced manual workload for access control updates.

 ## Featured Scripts
 1. **Algorithm for File Updates in Python**
    - Language: Python